-can study what the rep with the 5:1 ratio is doing in order to try to improve his efficiency and sales levels.
+Salespeople can track their conversion ratios to identify which stages of the sales cycle they need to work on.
+For example, the sales representative with 10:1 ratio can study what the rep with the 5:1 ratio is doing in order to try to improve his efficiency and sales levels.
 His conversion ratios also tell him how many sales calls he has to make each day or week to generate a sale and how many calls must be made on leads, suspects, and prospects to convert them.

-How many sales calls of each type a representative has to make in a certain period of time are activity goals22.
+How many sales calls of each type a representative has to make in a certain period of time are activity goals.
 As Figure 13.10 "How Activities and Conversions Drive Sales" illustrates, activities and conversions drive sales.
 More calls translate into more conversions, and more conversions translate into more sales.
 You can think of it as sort of a domino effect.

-A win-loss analysis23 is an "after the battle" review of how well a salesperson performed given the opportunities she faced.
+- A win-loss analysis is an "after the battle" review of how well a salesperson performed given the opportunities she faced.
 Each sales opportunity after the customer has bought something (or decided to buy nothing) is examined to determine what went wrong and what went right.
 (Keep in mind that to some extent, all salespeople think back through their sales call to determine what they could have said or done differently and what they should say or do again in the future.)
 When several professionals are involved in the selling process, a win-loss analysis can be particularly effective because it helps the sales team work together more effectively in the future.
 Like a team watching a film after a football game, each member of the sales team can review the process for the purpose of improvement.
 When the results are fed to managers, the analysis can help a company develop better products.
 A marketing manager who listens carefully to what salespeople say during a win-loss analysis can develop better advertising and marketing campaigns.
-Communicating the same message to the entire market can help shorten the sales cycle for all a company's sales representatives.
+Communicating the same message to the entire market can help shorten the sales cycle for all a company's sales representatives. - 25.
+The rate at which a salesperson moves, or converts, potential customers from one stage of the sales cycle to the next. - 26.
+The number and type of sales calls a representative is expected to make in a certain period of time. - 27.
+The process of reviewing each sales cycle after it is completed to identify key factors that accounted for the win or the loss of a sale.